mdeloof/statig/README.md

 **Features**

-- Hierachical state machines
+- Hierarchical state machines
 - State-local storage
 - Compatible with `#![no_std]`, state machines are defined in ROM and no heap memory allocations.
 - (Optional) macro's for reducing boilerplate.
 - Support for generics.
-- Support for async actions and handlers (only on `std`).
+- Support for async actions and handlers.

 ---